website conversion page load speed mobile optimization navigation design call to action

 4. Your Calls-to-Action Are Weak (Or Missing Entirely)

-38.5% of websites have no clear call-to-action.
+A striking share of business websites have no clear call-to-action.
 Let that sink in.
-More than a third of business websites bring visitors in and then give them absolutely no direction on what to do next.
+They bring visitors in and then give them absolutely no direction on what to do next.

 I've seen beautiful sites with strong copy and great photography that have zero conversion path.
 No "Book a Call" button.
 No "Get a Quote" form.
 Just a contact page buried in the footer with a generic email address.
 That's not a website.
 That's a digital brochure.